 Unlike cookbooks, on the site I have the freedom to show step-by-step photos, which is helpful for more challenging recipes, such as my Kouign Amann recipe.
 And the photos were helpful for the post I did called How to Make the Perfect Caramel, where I wanted to show exactly what stages to cook the sugar to, and to alert readers to things to watch out for.

-For most entries on the site, I take 25-50 pictures, download them onto an WD external Hard Drive (note that for Mac users, there is the same My Passport Hard Drive available formatted specifically for the Mac), then process them in Lightroom.
-Lightroom is a great editing program but is not exactly intuitive and I’ve had to take a few lessons on how to use it.
+For most entries on the site, I take 25-50 pictures, and process them in Lightroom.
+Lightroom is a great editing program but is not exactly intuitive, and I’ve had to take a few lessons on how to use it.
 (And much of it still baffles me.)
 A good book to learn Lightroom is The Adobe Photoshop Lightroom Book for Digital Photographers, which explains everything in everyday language.

-Since many people are on laptops, I try to keep the images close to the food, but not too close; I don’t think food should ever be bigger than it actually is.
-Otherwise, to me, it looks weird.
+Since many people are on laptops or mobile devices, I try to keep the images close to the food, but not too close; I don’t think food should ever be bigger than it actually is.
 I don’t futz with the food too much; I try to stack it on a plate, or scoop it into a bowl, and just shoot it.
-I never crop images once I’ve shot them, and keep accoutrements to a minimum; I might use one utensil or a napkin alongside, as one would naturally cook or eat the food.
+I keep accoutrements to a minimum; I might use one utensil or a napkin alongside, as one would naturally cook or eat the food.

-I almost always use my digital single lens reflex camera (DSLR), and on occasion at home (never in a restaurant), I use a Canon 430EX Flash, but as I get more familiar with my Sony a6000, I will be using that more often.
+I usually always use my digital single lens reflex camera (DSLR), and on occasion at home (never in a restaurant), I use a Canon 430EX Flash, but as I get more familiar with my Sony a6000, I will be using that more often.

 Never, ever use the flash on the camera, as it makes the photos too harsh.
 I almost always shoot in M (manual) mode.
 The gray skies of Paris mean the light is always diffused, which can be good for photos.